CDAT/cdms/docs/source/manual/cdms_2.rst

 addition, it optionally describes how lat-lon space is partitioned into cells.
 Specifically, a HorizontalGrid:

--  consists of a latitude and longitude coordinate axis.
+-  Consists of a latitude and longitude coordinate axis.
--  may have associated boundary arrays describing the grid cell boundaries,
+-  May have associated boundary arrays describing the grid cell boundaries,
--  may optionally have an associated logical mask.
+-  May optionally have an associated logical mask.

 CDMS supports several types of HorizontalGrids: